 Save the file with an identifiable name, such as:

-From the left navigation bar, select
+From the top navigation bar, select

-[Menu] → Settings.
+[User profile] → Settings.

 On the right, under Tracking, select Event Types.